 In Part 1, we talked about taking care of ourselves physically, mentally and emotionally.
-Here I am focusing on taking care of relationships, as we are all staying home 24/7 with our loved ones for many weeks or maybe even months.
+Here I am focusing on relationship tips, as we are all working from home 24/7 with our loved ones for many weeks or maybe even months.
+That can be a strain on relationships.
 Conflicts, healthy or unhealthy will arise.
 Unless we prioritize and invest in communicating the right way, conflicts can become arguments and tension that hurt relationships when we need each other the most.
 Part 3 will address telecommunity issues.

 1 ) Prioritize relationships

 Everyone has at least two major stressors right now for ourselves and loved ones: Coronavirus and financial losses (or fear thereof.)